dryverless/PokeGodar/README.md

 # PokeGodar
 ###Status:

-- [ ] Web Maps - Builds.
+- [x] Web Maps - Builds.
 Ready for demo Azure Search index / key to try out.
 Needs Icon assets, and other HTML/CSS stuff.
 - [ ] Web API - Builds.
 Runtime error, see this [comment](https://github.com/dotnet/corefx/issues/9846#issuecomment-234315688).
 API Methods below.
 Bot Framework and Azure Search are being added.
 Needs web.config file additions to run.
 - [ ] Swift2 - Not Building.
-Base project, hasn't had the API or Maps put in yet.
+Base project with Swift-based Pokemon GO API, hasn't had MapKit-related VCs put in yet.
 - [ ] Swift3 - Not Building.
 Similar to Swift2, except uses a fork of pgoapi-swift that is converted to Swift3 with Beta dependencies.

 Sample project in C# and Swift 3 to demonstrate building a comprehensive Pokemon Go Radar / Bot with backend which can be scaled to accomodate any level of traffic.
 This project is sponsored by [Dryverless, Inc.](http://www.dryverless.com) and is a non-commercial project covered by fair use exemption for the purposes of research and commentary.